OMKAR-BIRAMANE/Quant_Analysis_Project/README.md

 +
 𝜖
 𝑡
-A
-t
-	​

-=α+βB
-t
-	​

-+ϵ
-t
-	​

-Where:

-𝐴
-𝑡
-A
-t
-	​

- and
-𝐵
-𝑡
-B
-t
-	​

- are aligned close prices

-𝛽
-β represents the hedge ratio

-OLS was chosen because it is:

-Interpretable

-Industry-standard for pair relationships

-More appropriate than correlation for hedge estimation
+$$

+The hedge ratio (𝛽) represents the quantity of one asset required to hedge another and is a standard tool in pair-based analysis.
+OLS was chosen due to its interpretability and widespread acceptance in quantitative research.

-4.3 Spread
+Spread Construction

-The spread is computed as:
+Using the estimated hedge ratio, the spread is constructed as:

-Spread
-𝑡
+$$
+Spread𝑡
 =
 𝐴
 𝑡